majesticrock/PhdUtility/symbolic_operators/README.md

 ## More Information

-For the complete API overview, class attributes, Wick-contraction setup, symmetry handling, and the full example workflow, see `user_guide_symop`.
+For the complete API overview, class attributes, Wick-contraction setup, symmetry handling, and the full example workflow, see `SymbolicOperators_User_Guide.pdf`.